 • Keyword matching to capture specific terminology

-• Machine learning models trained on geo-tagged content, enabling detection of location references even when users use slang, nicknames, or abbreviations.
+• Machine learning models trained on geo-tagged content, enabling detection of location references even when using slang, nicknames, or abbreviations

-Sentiment analysis in Datastreamer adds critical context to threat detection.
+Sentiment analysis adds critical context to threat detection.
 While not a direct threat indicator, shifts in sentiment can signal volatility, unrest, or malicious intent.

-The Violence Classifier in Datastreamer uses NLP models trained on patterns of aggression, threats, and incitement.
-This isn’t just about keyword matching, it interprets sentence structure, tone, and escalation to understand intent and risk levels.
+The Violence Classifier uses NLP models trained on patterns of aggression, threats, and incitement.
+It interprets sentence structure, tone, and escalation to understand intent and risk levels.

-Unlike generic, pretrained models, Datastreamer’s Violence Classifier is built on curated, historical training data.
-This focused approach helps:
+Unlike generic, pretrained models, Datastreamer's Violence Classifier is built on curated, historical training data, helping to:

 • Minimize the risk of rejecting benign posts